cloudhead/http-console/README.md

     $ npm install http-console@latest

 Alternatively, you can download a tarball of this repo, or clone it.
-Just make sure you have the latest version of node, from **github**.
-That's because http-console uses the new readline.js library in node edge.
+Just make sure you have the latest version of node.

 introduction
 ------------